Positive Intermediate Ricci Curvature on Fibre Bundles: Curvature formulae

-By Corollary \ref{formulas4} we have
+By Corollary \ref{formulas4}, we have

-It is straightforward to check that $\nabla_V A$ enjoys the same antisymmetry property with respect to pairs of horizontal vectors as the $A$-tensor itself.
+It can be checked that $\nabla_V A$ enjoys the same antisymmetry property with respect to pairs of horizontal vectors as the $A$-tensor itself.
 Thus $\langle (\nabla_V A)_X X,W\rangle=0$.
 Since the $A$-tensor is bounded (as is any operator on a finite-dimensional vector space) and since $|\mu|\leq 1$, the first entry of the matrix follows.
-The other entries follow in a similar way by applying Corollary \ref{formulas4}. \end{proof}